React Native Setup

 "main": "app/App.tsx",

-This is necessary for being able to process push notifictions with the app in the background/killed state using HeadlessJS.
+This is necessary for being able to process push notifications with the app in the background/killed state using HeadlessJS.

 Modify App.tsx